DUPLE: An Intelligent Cross-Deployment Recognition Framework for Fiber-Optic Perimeter Security under Scarce Target Labels: Cross-Deployment Datasets and Evaluation Setting

+This section describes the DFOS datasets and evaluation protocol used to assess cross-deployment recognition under scarce target labels.
+Each fiber installation configuration is treated as a deployment domain.
+A model is trained on source deployment(s) and evaluated on a held-out target deployment, where only a small number of labeled samples may be available as support data.

+In our DFOS system, event signals are obtained by phase-demodulating the output of a Michelson interferometer. \figref{fig:signal} compares climbing signals collected from different deployment configurations.
+Although these signals correspond to the same event type, they exhibit clear differences in amplitude, frequency distribution, and pulse characteristics due to variations in installation location, contact material, distance from the vibration source, and coupling condition.
+These differences illustrate the deployment-induced domain shift considered in this study.

+We construct two real-world DFOS benchmarks, OSDG1 and OSDG2.
+Each benchmark contains multiple deployment domains with a consistent label space within that benchmark, enabling controlled cross-deployment evaluation.
+OSDG1 focuses on fence-based perimeter deployments with four event categories, whereas OSDG2 covers more diverse structural materials with three event categories.
+The two benchmarks differ in deployment structure, class composition, and class imbalance, providing complementary test cases for DFOS recognition under deployment shift.
+All signals are preprocessed to a unified length before being fed into the model.

-The OSDG1 dataset contains two deployment scenarios, representing typical perimeter security setups.
-In the first scenario, fiber optic cables are directly installed on traditional barbed wire.
+The OSDG1 dataset contains two deployment scenarios.
+In the first scenario, fiber optic cables are installed on a traditional barbed wire fence.
 In the second scenario, fiber optic cables are fixed to a composite boundary structure consisting of a lower railing and an upper spiral barbed wire fence.
-Both scenarios recorded four types of events, including environmental context, human climbing activities, wind and rain, and the impact of human smash on the deployment environment.
-See Table \ref{tab:OSDG1} for details on the dataset size and distribution.
-Because this data was collected from a real-world project, acquiring signal data for specific actions was challenging, resulting in uneven data distribution and increasing the difficulty of model recognition.
+Both scenarios record four types of events: background, human climbing, rain, and smash/impact events. \tabref{tab:OSDG1} reports the sample distribution of OSDG1.
+The class imbalance reflects the difficulty of collecting specific event samples in real-world perimeter security projects.